 To assist with the update submitted to TCEQ in 2012, as in previous updates, LCRA assembled an advisory committee to represent the diverse interests that rely on Highland Lakes water.
 The advisory committee included representatives from cities, industry, lake area businesses and residents, the environment and farmers.
 The committee began its work in July 2010 and spent more than a year investigating and discussing how to best balance the demands on the Highland Lakes.

-The committee came to a consensus and near consensus on many of the recommended changes in the proposed Water Management Plan.
+The committee came to a consensus and near consensus in 2011 on many of the recommended changes that went into the Water Management Plan proposed in 2012.
 LCRA accepted public comment on the plan and reviewed about

 LCRA's Water Management Plan is the only one of its kind in the state.
 It was required by the 1989 court settlement that determined the water rights for the Highland Lakes.
 The state approved the first Water Management Plan in 1989.
 Updates were approved in 1992, 1999 and 2010.
 TCEQ approved the current version of the